 Related Procedure Nil

+1777

 Amendment Council

 Authority Level

+Authority Level

 Related Delegation Nil

 Related Local Nil

+Related Local INII

 Law/Legislation

-1.10 RELATED PARTY TRANSACTION AND DISCLOSURES

-Purpose The objective of this policy is to ensure that an entity's financial statements contain disclosures necessary for users to understand the potential affects on the financial statements may be affected by the existence of related parties and transactions.
+1.10 RELATED PARTY TRANSACTION AND DISCLOSURES Purpose The objective of this policy is to ensure that an entity's financial statements contain disclosures necessary for users to understand the potential affects on the financial statements may be affected by the existence of related parties and transactions.
 This policy outlines required mechanisms to meet the disclosure requirements of AASB 124.
 The purpose of this policy is to stipulate the information to be requested from related parties to enable an informed judgement to be made.
-Status Policy This Policy is to be applied in: Identifying related party transactions and relationships; Identifying outstanding balances including commitments between an entity and its related parties; Identifying circumstances in which disclosure of the above items are required; and Determining the disclosures to be made about those items.
+Status This Delivers to be smalled in Policy This Policy is to be applied in: Identifying related party transactions and relationships; Identifying outstanding balances including commitments between an entity and its related parties; Identifying circumstances in which disclosure of the above items are required; and Determining the disclosures to be made about those items.
 Related Parties AASB 124 provides that the Shire will be required to disclose in its Annual Financial reports, related party relationships, transactions and outstanding balances.
 Related parties includes a person who has significant influence over the reporting entity, a member of the key management personnel (KMP) of the entity, or a close family member of that person who may be expected to influence that person.
-For the purposes of determining the application of the standard, the Shire has identified the following persons as meeting the definition of Related Party: An elected Council member; Key management personnel being a person employed under section 5.36 of the Local Government Act 1995 in the capacity of Chief Executive Officer or any Manager reporting directly to the CEO; Close members of the family of any person listed above, including that person's child, spouse or domestic partner, children of a spouse or domestic partner, dependents of that person or person's spouse or domestic partner; and Entities that are controlled or jointly controlled by a Council member, KMP or their close family members.
+For the purposes of determining the application of the standard, the Shire has identified the following persons as meeting the definition of Related Party:

+An elected Council member;

+Key management personnel being a person employed under section 5.36 of the Local Government Act 1995 in the capacity of Chief Executive Officer or any Manager reporting directly to the CEO;

+Close members of the family of any person listed above, including that person's child, spouse or domestic partner, children of a spouse or domestic partner, dependents of that person or person's spouse or domestic partner; and

+Entities that are controlled or jointly controlled by a Council member, KMP or their close family members.
 (Entities include companies, trusts, joint ventures, partnerships and non-profit associations such as sporting clubs).

 Entities controlled by Council, jointly controlled by Council or over which Council has significant influence are related parties of Council.
 Council will need to identify transactions with these entities and may need to make extra disclosure about them in Council's financial statements.
 When assessing whether Council has control or joint control over an entity Council must consider AASB10 and AASB11.
 AASB128 details the criteria for determining where Council has significant influence over an entity.

 Council's Contracts Register, Leases and License Register and the Schedule of Debts Written Off will be reviewed to identify Related Party Transactions/Parties.

 The Shire will therefore be required to assess all transactions made with these persons or entities.
-Related party transactions A related party transaction is a transfer of resources, services or obligations between the Shire (reporting entity) and the related party, regardless of whether a price is charged.